We are seekers of extraordinary crafts. We treasure imperfection and magic in color. We empower artisans and love what we do."

 Founded in 2015 by Yasmin Sabet, Mola Sasa was born out of a unique collaboration with the Kuna communities of Colombia.
 Both culturally and aesthetically rich, our iconic vibrant clutches rapidly caught the attention of the fashion industry scene.
-Yasmin, of Colombian-Egyptian descent with a background in architecture and furniture design, brings together collections that merge techniques, textures and materials evocative of a multi-cultural and multi-disciplinary background.
-Today, Mola Sasa works with an array of techniques to create delicately beautiful hand made products.
+Yasmin, of Colombian-Egyptian descent with a background in architecture and furniture design, brings together collections that merge techniques, textures, and materials evocative of multi-cultural and multi-disciplinary backgrounds.

-Mola Sasa provides sustainable employment for more than 120 families from the Kankuamo, Kuna and Zenú indigenous communities in Colombia.
+IMPACT: Mola Sasa provides sustainable employment for more than 120 Colombian families from Kankuamo, Kuna, and Zenú indigenous communities.

 The Kuna communities craft the fabrics of the Kuna Clutches by Mola Sasa.

-For years the rivers and mountains of the Sierra Nevada de Santa Marta in Colombia have witnessed the process in which the Kankuamo indigenous peoples have taken advantage of its natural resources.
-The artisan activity, especially work with “fique” or “maguey” from the agave palm is a fundamental element of Kankuamo tradition.
-The fibers are traditionally woven to backpacks or “mochilas”.
+For years the rivers and mountains of the Sierra Nevada de Santa Marta in Colombia have witnessed the process in which the Kankuamo indigenous people have taken advantage of its natural resources.
+The artisan activity especially works with “fique” or “maguey” from the agave palm, a fundamental element of Kankuamo tradition.
+The fibers are traditionally woven into backpacks or “mochilas”.
 The women explore various natural dyes to color their crafts and then spin the fibers using a “carrumba” or wooden spinner.

 The Kankuamo communities craft hoops of the iconic Maguey Hoops by Mola Sasa.